Chukobyte/learn-engine-dev/docs/game_loop_and_sdl/game_loop_introduction.md

 ## Game Loop

-This is how the game loop will look:
+Before we start adding other systems to our game engine we should first create the game loop.
+The game loop will be responsible for tasks such as processing input, updating game state (physics, A.I., etc...), and rendering.
+Below is how our game loop will look:

 ```cpp
 while (gameEngine.IsRunning()) {